dotnet/csharplang/proposals/generic-ref-struct.md

 interface IImpl2<T> : I2<T> where T : any { }
 ```

 Once the feature is applied to scenarios where code can execute on `T` it becomes clear that virtually nothing can be done with `T`.
-That is because the langauge, and runtime, have to consider all the different permutations that `T` can take.
+That is because the language, and runtime, have to consider all the different permutations that `T` can take.
 Lets look at a few simple examples:

 ```c#
 void M<T>(T parameter)